Marlins beat Orioles 8-7 to complete stunning 4-game sweep

 But Mike Morin (1-0) pitched two shutout innings and Brandon Kintzler worked the ninth for his third save.

+It was Miami’s first four-game sweep since April 2016, against the Dodgers.

 Baltimore wasted four home runs, including two by Núñez and Chance Sisco’s first of the year.
+The drives were offset by two errors and several other miscues that didn’t show up in the box score.

+“We had a bad night defensively, doing things that we hadn’t been doing,” Hyde said.

 Although the Marlins haven’t immediately suffered for their time off, the schedule revision released Thursday does Miami no favors.
 The Marlins will finish the regular season with 27 games over the final 23 days, which includes no off days and four double headers in a 10-day span.